 Descartes' broadsheet (hereafter referred to as the “1616 Law Thesis”) contains an elaborately worded dedication to his maternal uncle, René Brochard, followed by a list of forty statements--thirty-six of which would appear to be commonly held and uncontroversial.
 Unfortunately, a corner of the original document has been torn, and so the section of text containing the last four statements, which very likely express the main (or at least the unique part) of his thesis, is missing.

-The dedication is flowery, to say the least.
+The dedication is flowery (and beautiful).
 It tells us of a young Descartes who nursed at the well-springs of the liberal arts, desiring only to “drink in the poetical waters.”
-However, he could hear below the roar of a great current, which drew him to wanting to drink from “the wider rivers of eloquence.”
+However, he could hear below (in the ground) the roar of a great current, which drew him to wanting to drink from “the wider rivers of eloquence.”
 But, in time, he discovered that neither the poetical waters nor the wider rivers of eloquence quenched his thirst for knowing.
-He seems to have followed the rivers out to the ocean, the sciences, from which all rivers of knowledge flow (the analogy, of course, is a bit off, for rivers flow to the ocean, not from it).
+He followed the rivers out to the ocean, the sciences, from which all rivers of knowledge flow (the analogy, of course, is a bit off, for rivers flow to the ocean, not from it).
 He claims that at first he wanted to drink in every river and stream.
 But, he came upon the stream of his uncle, and discovered how silly his attempt at drinking in everything was.
 The stream that supplied his uncle's well-spring with the purest waters was that of the Law.
 And, it was to this stream that he would dedicate the rest of his life.
 The metaphor changes and Descartes tells us that a goddess had appeared to him, Themis (Justice), and she enslaved him.
 He ends the dedication by expressing his hope that his uncle, René Brochard, will “unite to me the favor and benevolence of so lovable a goddess.”

 The thesis itself deals with the legal concept of inheritance, which is expressed by way of the forty propositions that follow the dedication.
 Because of the missing section of text, it is impossible to say with certainty what Descartes' main point was.
 However, given what has survived, the bulk of it suggests that he was arguing that in certain cases a specific branch of law, namely Singular Law, could be applied in the making of a will.